Adult Child of U.S. Citizen

 How to Apply for a Green Card as an Adult Child of a U.S. Citizen

-The process of obtaining a green card as an adult child of a U.S. citizen typically involves the following steps:
+The process of obtaining a green card as an adult child of a U.S. citizen typically involves the following steps and requires careful attention to deadlines, document requirements, and application fees:

 About Adjustment of Status